MS12code/DevMate/README.md

 Pull requests and suggestions are welcome!
 Please open an issue first to discuss any changes.

-Made with 💜 by Medha Sharma
+Made with 💜 by Medha Sharma and Aayush Gupta.